8 Minute ReadEducation

 Yes, it was previously thought that thermal damage was required to generate collagen production but the LYMA Laser has since proven that cold lasers can be every bit as effective.

-* Please refer to the article about laser skin treatments where we have made price estimations based on the study of 5 renowned skin clinics based in the UK.
+* Please refer to the article about laser skin treatments where we have made price estimations based on the study of 5 large skin clinics based in the UK.

-** This is the price in the UK as of the 20th June 2022.
+** This is the average price of 5 UK dermatology clinics as of the 20th June 2022.